paulhedlund/2018GISLIS/Exercises/widget1.md

 3)	Make sure you a have a preferred text editor installed on your machine.
 There are many to choose from.
 If you are unsure which to use start out use [NotePad ++](https://notepad-plus-plus.org/) for Windows.

 4)	The folder structure should look like this.
 Let’s open up the **Widget.js** file.
+Note the extensions(.js,.json, etc.) might not be visible on the file names depending on your computers default settings.

     ![](img/ex1/widg1_pc2.png)